JoeWalters/MOTD/README.md

 NAT=1
 ```

-This disk warning message will only display if your disk usage exceeds an amount you may set in the script.
+* This disk warning message will only display if your disk usage exceeds an amount you set in the script (MAX variable)

-This script will list all interfaces with an IPV4 IP (Excluding loopback) along with your public IP (If NAT=1 in script)
+* This script will list all interfaces with an IPV4 IP (Excluding loopback) along with your public IP (If NAT=1 in script)

 License
 -------